GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Save Integration**: Notes and comments saved with calculation data
 - **Dashboard Indicators**: Show badges when calculations have notes/comments
 - **Temporary Storage**: Notes and comments can be added before saving calculation
-- **Update Preservation**: Notes and comments preserved when updating existing calculations

 ## NEW: Shared Calculation Page Requirements